jlboygenius/SmartThingsSertaBedControl/README.md

 Configure your photon Wiring.
 This would also work with an arduino.
 You will need to connect a CC2500 2.4ghz transceiver.
 See Code for wiring Pins.
 Need to connect all 4 wires (MISO, MOSI, CLK, CSN).
 CC2500 modules can be found for a few dollars on ebay/aliExpress.
 They are very small, smaller than an arduino or Particle.
+I recommend getting one that has a built in antenna.
+It will have a squigly trace on the board.

 This should get your device to the point where you can send it commands and manipulate the bed :)